walterchangsmoothstack/readme_repo/TERRAFORM.md

 ```
 ## Cluster Module
 - Create a cluster, task definitions, and services
+- Create an ecsTaskExecutionRole for the task definition to function
 - Example of task definition inside a for each mapping:
 ```
         resource "aws_ecs_task_definition" "task_definitions" {